Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

-\cite{pelux2020sde} completed their study by considering the simplest fully i.i.d. setting with the assumption of centered distributions for $W_t$ and $b_t$.
+Under \cref{ass:diffusion_parameters_matrix_variate} we have that the covariance function $\V[\varepsilon^W_t \psi(x_t) + \varepsilon^b_t\,|\,x_t]$ is given by $\Sigma^b + \Sigma^{W_O} (\psi(x_t)\tran \Sigma^{W_I} \psi(x_t))$.
+In particular, the dependency on the state $x_t$ in Equation \cref{eq:resnet_fc_sde} goes through a linear transformation and a weighted inner product.
+This fact sheds light on the impact of introducing dependencies among row and columns of network's parameters $A_t = \Delta W_t$.
+Specifically, the matrix $\Sigma^{W_I}$ defines the structure of the inner weighted product, while the matrix $\Sigma^{W_O}$ defines how such transforms affect each dimension $d \in D$. \cite{pelux2020sde} completed their study by considering the simplest fully i.i.d. setting with the assumption of centered distributions for $W_t$ and $b_t$.
 Fully i.i.d. initializations are commonly used in training of neural networks.
 A scaling of the weights by $D^{-1/2}$ is also introduced; this is the same scaling used to obtain Gaussian process limits in infinitely wide networks \citep{neal1995bayesian,lee2018deep}.
-We will see in \cref{sec:doubly_infinite} that this scaling allows to study the case $D \uparrow \infty$.
+In \cref{sec:doubly_infinite} we show that such a scaling allows to study $D \uparrow \infty$.

-\begin{assumption}[fully i.i.d. parameters] Let $W_t$ and $b_t$ be diffusion processes with values in $\R^{D \times D}$ and $\R^{D}$, respectively, and solutions of
+\begin{assumption}[fully i.i.d. network's parameters] Let $W_t$ be a diffusion process in $\R^{D \times D}$ and let $b_t$ be a diffusion process in $\R^{D}$, which are defined as the solutions of the SDSs